Solar eclipse: Eclipses and transits

-In principle, the simultaneous occurrence of a solar eclipse and a transit of a planet is possible.
-But these events are extremely rare because of their short durations.
+The simultaneous occurrence of a solar eclipse and a transit of a planet is extremely rare because of their short durations.
 The next anticipated simultaneous occurrence of a solar eclipse and a transit of Mercury will be on July 5, 6757, and a solar eclipse and a transit of Venus is expected on April 5, 15232.

 More common, but still infrequent, is a conjunction of a planet (especially, but not only, Mercury or Venus) at the time of a total solar eclipse, in which event the planet will be visible very near the eclipsed Sun, when without the eclipse it would have been lost in the Sun's glare.
 At one time, some scientists hypothesized that there may be a planet (often given the name Vulcan) even closer to the Sun than Mercury; the only way to confirm its existence would have been to observe it in transit or during a total solar eclipse.
 No such planet was ever found, and general relativity has since explained the observations that led astronomers to suggest that Vulcan might exist.